'The system failed,' says family of slain Alta. woman, toddler as accused appears in court

 Major also faces one count of indignity to human remains.
 Police are not looking for any other suspects.

-On Tuesday, Major was denied bail and scheduled for another court appearance on Oct.
+On Tuesday, Major was scheduled for another court appearance on Oct.
 20 in Hinton.

 Family and media did not get to watch Tuesday's proceeding done remotely in Hinton, as they were told it had been scheduled in Edson.
 The justice department later called the mistake a clerical error.